replay-framework/replay/README.md

 The `./gradlew jar` command produces the `build/libs/appname.jar` file.

-The following should start your application from the command line:
+The following should start your application from the command line (possibly adding additional flags):

     java -cp "build/lib/*:build/libs/*:build/classes/java/main" appname.Application

+Replace `appname` with the name of the package your `Application` class resides in.
 The classpath string (after `-cp`) contains three parts:

 1. The first bit (`build/lib/*`) points to the dependencies of the project as installed by Gradle.
 2. The second bit (`build/libs/*`) points the application JAR file as build Gradle.